 Doctor of Education in Educational Administration

-College and Department vision of “We transform lives.”
+The School and Department's vision is “We transform lives.”
 Specifically, the K-12 EAP’s mission is (a) to prepare leaders for public, charter, and private schools in Texas and the nation and (b) to prepare individuals to conduct research and/or teaching at a university, college, institute, or educational agency.
 As a result of these dramatic changes, the K12 EAP faculty is dedicated to attracting, mentoring, and preparing the "best, brightest, and culturally aware young leaders for key roles as superintendents, principals and university professors."
-To reach these goals, the faculty must nurture educational change agents who can focus on improving the technical core of teaching and learning and seek social justice for all students at all levels of education.
-It is important that the program meets the challenges of integrating theory and research as a resource that can be used to solve complex problems of administrative practice.
-The faculty members believe that both the school practitioner and the university professor must have skills in reflective practice and be prepared to integrate reliable formal knowledge with clinical knowledge, i.e., theoretical with craft knowledge.
+To reach these goals, the faculty must prepare change agents to focus on improving schools and addressing inequities in schools.
+The EdD meets the challenges of preparing leaders to integrate theory and research to solve complex problems of administrative practice.
+The faculty members believe that both the school practitioner and the university professor must prepared to integrate reliable formal knowledge with clinical knowledge, i.e., theoretical with craft knowledge.

 If you want to work at the district level, we offer a K-12 Doctor of Education (EdD) in Educational Administration degree.
-This allows you to be an administrator at the district level.
+This allows you to be an administrator at the district and school level.
 The program’s format is a cohort model where students in lock step take classes together.
 The rationale behind having a cohort model is to create a network of peers across the state of Texas.
 The Record of Study (ROS) is the culminating research problem of practice for candidates in the program.
-Work on the ROS is woven into the course of study and will address some aspect of school leadership, management, or instruction.
+As the student progresses through the program the ROS is woven into the course of study.
+A student’s Record of Study should address some aspect of school leadership, management, and areas inequities in schools.
 The ROS will have a context of addressing social justice in public education.
 Candidates will choose from three ROS options: a comprehensive district analysis/redesign; journal-ready articles; or research following traditional dissertation guidelines.

 - Student’s Advisory Committee